Cotton Hill, Illinois: Transportation

 Railroad bridge just west of the site of Cotton Hill in Lake Springfield.

 Cotton Hill had strong transportation connections even in the earliest days, thanks to its location on the Edwards Trace.
 In the 1830s and 1840s the stone blocks for the state capitol were hauled north to Springfield over the wagon roads by teams of ten to twelve oxen each.

 The railroad came to Cotton Hill in the late 1880s, with the establishment of the Chicago and St. Louis Railway, which later became the Jacksonville-Southeastern Railway, and in 1900 became the Litchfield division of the Illinois Central Railroad.
 The nearest stops to Cotton Hill Station were Glenarm six miles to the south and Gatton Station (later Toronto) one mile to the north.

 In 1901 the Illinois Central ceased service to Cotton Hill and began stopping a mile north at Gatton.
 The Cotton Hill post office was discontinued in 1907.
 The road through Cotton Hill was named as a state aid highway in 1913, following the path that Route 66 would follow from 1930 to 1935, north to Springfield and south to Glenarm.

 Legacy

 The former Crow's Mill schoolhouse at Cotton Hill, now the Crow's Mill Pub in Springfield.

-The community's names lives on in the name of Cotton Hill Road, which follows the former alignment of Route 66 leading toward the town; East and West Cottonhill Parks on the shores of Lake Springfield; and the Crow's Mill Pub, a bar that occupies the relocated North Crow's Mill schoolhouse near Toronto.
+The community's names lives on in the name of Cotton Hill Road, which follows the former alignment of Route 66 leading toward the town; East and West Cottonhill Parks on the shores of Lake Springfield; and the Crow's Mill Pub, a bar that occupied the relocated North Crow's Mill schoolhouse near Toronto.

-Crow's Mill limestone can be found not only in the Old State Capitol but in two "blanks" used for the capitol stones, which are preserved in parks on the shores of Lake Springfield.
+Crow's Mill limestone can be found not only in the Old State Capitol but in two "blanks" used for the capitol stones, which are preserved in parks on the shores of Lake Springfield.Crows Mill pub closed in 2024.